Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 > Code: `181103283`

+I *strongly* recommend using this, because if you don't use this, the fields within the Anki field editor won't have certain stylizations that makes the field actually interpretable.

+{{ img("CSS Injector comparison", "assets/setupanki/css_injector.png") }}

-!!! warning
+!!! warning "Warning for Anki versions 2.1.55 and above"
     As of writing this (2023/01/18), the author still has not updated their add-on to work with Anki versions 2.1.55 and over.
     For those who are interested in patching it themselves, use [this PR](https://github.com/kleinerpirat/anki-css-injector/pull/3)
     to build the add-on, and install the add-on manually.

-I *strongly* recommend using this, because if you don't use this, the fields within the Anki field editor won't have certain stylizations that makes the field actually interpretable.

-{{ img("CSS Injector comparison", "assets/setupanki/css_injector.png") }}

 There are two ways of using css injector with this note type: